 There is controversy over using mud because it may have other things in it so stick with the sodium bicarbonate (baking soda).

-They require a little more than sodium bicarbonate.
 Use vinegar or lemon juice applied directly to the skin undiluted on a cotton ball.
 It will neutralize the poison.

 Poison Ivy Stings

 Believe it or not, onions will eliminate the pain and swelling associated with poison ivy stings.